Barclay Mowlem

 Barclay Mowlem was an Australian construction company that traded from 1957 until 2006.

 History

-In 1957, Barclay Bros was founded in Brisbane by Don and Ian Barclay, growing to become one of the largest construction companies in Queensland.
-In 1958 it expanded into Papua New Guinea when it was awarded a contract to build a new hospital in Madang.
-In 1971 John Mowlem purchased a 40% shareholding, later taking 100% ownership.
-It expanded into all other Australian mainland states except South Australia and into Asia.
+Barclay Bros was established in 1957 in Brisbane by brothers Don and Ian Barclay.
+The company grew to become one of the largest construction firms in Queensland.
+In 1958, it expanded internationally by securing a contract to construct a hospital in Madang, Papua New Guinea.
+In 1971, British construction firm John Mowlem & Co. acquired a 40% stake in the company, later increasing its ownership to 100%.
+Barclay Bros subsequently expanded its operations across all mainland Australian states, with the exception of South Australia, as well as into Asia.

-In 1985, Barclay Bros merged with Roberts Construction, making it one of the top five Australian construction companies.
-In 1988 it was rebranded Barclay Mowlem.
+In 1985, Barclay Bros merged with Roberts Construction, resulting in the formation of one of the top five construction companies in Australia.
+The company was rebranded as Barclay Mowlem in 1988.

-In December 2005, Barclay Mowlem was included in the purchase of Mowlem by Carillion.
-With no other Australian operations, Carillion put the business up for sale, with Laing O'Rourke purchasing it in July 2006 and retiring the brand.
+In December 2005, Barclay Mowlem became part of the acquisition of its parent company, Mowlem, by Carillion.
+As Carillion did not maintain any other operations in Australia, it offered Barclay Mowlem for sale.
+The business was acquired by Laing O'Rourke in July 2006, after which the Barclay Mowlem brand was retired.

 Notable projects

 Notable projects completed by Barclay Mowlem included: